Sophia Nahli Allison: A Love Song for Latasha

 Allison’s documentary short, A Love Song for Latasha, reimagines the life of Latasha Harlins, a Black girl shot by a convenience store owner in Los Angeles 1991, touching off an uprising.
 Often described as the Rodney King riots, Allison sought to restore the memory of Harlins’ life and death and her significance.
 At the time, security camera footage of Harlins' death was broadcast widely on television news, but Allison's work does not include it.
 Instead, Jude Dry wrote in IndieWire, the 19-minute film is "bursting with sun-kissed sidewalks and faded basketball courts, clean line animation and radiant Black girls posed gracefully, like young queens."
 The day of the shooting is depicted in animation, intercut with VHS tape static, to heighten the sense of memory despite the lack of any home movies of Harlins.

 Allison spent two years making the film, serving as director, cinematographer, editor and producer.
 She originally pitched it to a documentary organization she worked for, given the 25th anniversary of Harlins’ death was approaching, but their indifference and incomprehension of the subject’s significance prompted a realization for Allison that “I could no longer work within institutions that don’t validate the importance of my existence.
 If they don’t validate the existence of other Black women and girls then they have no right to work with me.”
 Instead she worked closely with Harlins’ friends, developing a depiction of their childhoods and South Central Los Angeles.
 Alice Walker and Saidiya Hartman were influences in Allison’s approach to creating a missing archive.

-The film premiered at the Tribecca Film Festival and screened at the 2020 Sundance Film Festival.
+The film premiered at the Tribeca Film Festival and screened at the 2020 Sundance Film Festival.
 It won Outstanding Nonfiction Short at the documentary festival Cinema Eye Honors and the Grand Jury Prize for Best Documentary Short at AFI Fest.
 Ava DuVernay programmed the documentary as part of Array 360, and it was then picked up by Netflix.
 It became available for streaming on Netflix in September 2020.

 The film was nominated for an Academy Award for Best Documentary (Short Subject).